Tycoon on trial as Vietnam counts cost of its rogue bankers

 COMPLEX SCAMS

-The prosecution says Kien committed massive fraud as chairman of six investment companies permitted only to trade in gold, which illegally bought stock in ACB, 15.3 percent owned by Standard Chartered Bank and 7.4 percent owned by Jardine Matheson.
+The prosecution says Kien committed massive fraud as chairman of six investment companies permitted only to trade in gold, which illegally bought stock in ACB, 15.3 percent owned by Standard Chartered Bank STANBB.UL and 7.4 percent owned by Jardine Matheson (JARD.SI).

-Nhu was jailed for life in January for co-opting 21 colleagues to steal $190 million of her customers' deposits while at Vietinbank, Vietnam's biggest partly private bank.
+Nhu was jailed for life in January for co-opting 21 colleagues to steal $190 million of her customers' deposits while at Vietinbank CTG.HM, Vietnam's biggest partly private bank.
 Some 719 billion dong of that money came from deposits by ACB staff, at Kien's request, according to the indictment.

 Fitch Ratings downgraded ACB to negative last year, in part because of potential losses from "exposure to companies where Nguyen Duc Kien holds senior positions".